-One of the unique options available at Knies, Helland & McPherson is a Flat Fee Mediation.
+One of the unique options available at Knies, Helland & McPherson Law is a Flat Fee Mediation.
 This package allows you to control the cost of your divorce, while still giving you as much time and support as you need to navigate the process and come to a mutually-acceptable settlement on issues such as division of assets and debts and parenting time.

 Mediation times will vary from case to case.
 The time it takes to complete the mediation will be based on:

-When you bring in a mediator or mediators into the divorce negotiation process, our attorneys encourage both parties to:
+- When you bring in a mediator or mediators into the divorce negotiation process, our attorneys encourage both parties to:

-Knies, Helland & McPherson encourages anyone who is seeking a divorce to consider using a mediator.
+Knies, Helland & McPherson Law encourages anyone who is seeking a divorce to consider using a mediator.
 A mediator may be able to move the divorce process forward without causing significant delays or costs to either party.

-The attorneys at Knies, Helland & McPherson believe that everyone seeking a divorce should have professional legal representation.
+The attorneys at Knies, Helland & McPherson Law believe that everyone seeking a divorce should have professional legal representation.
 We understand that divorces are often driven by emotions and that this can quickly lead to poor decisions.
-We believe that our clients should always protect their rights by partnering with a law firm that is dedicated to this area of law.
+We believe that our clients should always protect their rights by partnering with a law firm dedicated to this area of law.

 Knies, Helland & McPherson Law has dedicated our legal practice to representing clients who are divorcing.
 While we do offer additional legal services, our focus is on divorce and parenting disputes and helping those who are seeking to dissolve their marriage.
 Why do we focus most of our attention on one area of law?
 We focus our attention this way so that we can master that area of law and provide better representation for our clients.